MichaelTGood/Sample-Scripts/ReadMe.md

 # Michael's Sample Scripts

 This repository is just a small sampling of scripts from a project I'm working on.
-It contains scripts for passing data back and forth to Azure Functions/Storage, and a few small puzzles I've designed/scripted.
+It contains scripts for passing data back and forth to Azure Functions/Storage, Authentication management via PlayFab and Azure, and a few small puzzles I've designed/scripted.
 While they don't necessary paint the whole picture of the project themselves, hopefully they will give a good indication of how I work.